EXPRESSCLUSTER/Communication_Encryption/Create Manual IPsec Policy.md

 06. Uncheck the **Use Add Wizard** box and click **Add** to create a new security rule.
     ### IP Filter List tab
     01. Click **Add** on the **IP Filter List** tab.
-    02. Enter a name for the new filter list e.g. ECX2 Communication Port.
+    02. Enter a name for the new filter list e.g. ECX Communication Port.
     03. Uncheck the 'Use Add Wizard' box and click 'Add' to input an outgoing filter.
         #### Addresses tab
         01. On the **Addresses** tab change the **Source address:** from **Any IP Address** to **A specific IP Address or Subnet** and enter the IP address used for mirrored communication (ECX MDC) on the current server.